jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/Building A ChatGPT Wizard with MistralAI Using Taipy.md

 ```bash
 pip install taipy
 ```
-_If you run into any trouble installing the library, you can try using a more stable python version like v3.11_
+_You may run into trouble installing the library, you can try using a more stable python version like v3.11_

 We're set, let say hello to Taipy...